projectcalico/calico/v2.0/usage/configuration/bgp.md

 title: BGP Configuration
 ---

-This document describes the commands available in calicoctl for managing BGP.
+This document describes the commands available in `calicoctl` for managing BGP.
 It covers configuration of:

 -  Global default node AS Number
 -  The full node-to-node mesh
 -  Global BGP Peers
 -  Node-specific BGP Peers

+### Concepts

 The global default node AS Number is the AS Number used by the BGP agent on a Calico node when it has not been explicitly specified.
 Setting this value